 This peak is not in the book.

-Peak 8180, sometimes refered to as Purgatory Peak, sits east of the Black Lake Road and north of Smith Mountain.
-This peak covers a lot of space and has four high points.
-Two of the high points are so close in elevation that it is impossible to determine which is higher without sophisticated equipment.
-The Black Lake Road traverses its western slopes, crossing passes on the peak’s northern and southwestern ridges.
+Peak 8180, sometimes referred to as Purgatory Peak, sits east of Black Lake Road and north of Smith Mountain.
+This peak covers a lot of space and has 4 high points.
+2 of the high points are so close in elevation that it is impossible to determine which is higher without sophisticated equipment.
+Black Lake Road traverses its West Slopes, crossing passes on the peak’s North Ridge and Southwest Ridge.
+USGS Purgatory Saddle

-As two of the summits appeared equal in height we returned via the second high point.
-This point is a bit more rugged and drops down quickly to the Black Creek Road.
-We decided to drop down to the road from the saddle between this point and Echols No. 2 BM.
-The descent was steep through lupine covered slopes and proved uneventful.
+As two of the summits appeared equal in height, we returned via the second high point.
+This point is a bit more rugged and drops down quickly to Black Creek Road.
+We decided to drop down to the road from the saddle between this point and Echols Benchmark No. 2.
+The descent was steep through lupine-covered slopes and proved uneventful.
+Class 2